walawalagoose/walawalagoose/README.md

 I'm an undergraduate student at Sichuan University.
 I'm looking for oppotunities to pursue my Msc. degree.

 - 🔭 My research interest focuses on machine learning and data mining.
 Specifically, I aim to discover valuable insights from various types of data using artificial-intelligence learning tools and apply these findings in specific fields.
+So far, I have been extensively involved in tasks spanning various fields, including **computer vision**, **recommendation systems**, **large language models**, **anomaly detection**, **multi-view clustering**, etc.
 <!--
 - :orange_book: My skills includes: python, C++(for coding); latex, markdown(for writing); git, shell(for managing)
 - 🌱 I’m currently learning information theory, convex optimization, and bayesian statistics.